top of page

 • The patient pays out-of-pocket for the consultation.

-• The patient can then claim a Medicare rebate, but there may be a "gap" fee (the difference between the doctor's fee and the Medicare rebate).
+• The patient may then claim a Medicare rebate, if eligible, but there may be a "gap" fee (the difference between the doctor's fee and the Medicare rebate).

 • Common for: